Xocas17/OpenFlowSDN/README.md

 * 2Mbit queue
 * 3Mbit queue

-The first one, despite it is necessarily created, it is not used in the project.
+The first one, although it is necessarily created, it is not used in the project.

 ## Pinging all
 In order to measure the reachability of the controller, I am going to run on the mininet CLI the command **pingall**.